MySQL source

 To configure MySQL as a source:

-• Select the column that tracks the last modified time: To use Incremental load, select a timestamp column.
-This column must not be nullable and can't contain any null values.
+- Select the column that tracks the last modified time: To use Incremental or SCD2 load, select a column that tracks modifications.
 To use Full load, leave this field empty.
+Refer to Incremental load for more information.